M.R. Kukrit’s House is a charming heritage museum in the Sathorn area of Bangkok and makes a very interesting companion piece to Jim Thompson’s House.

-Outside of politics, Kukrit was prolific in the arts.
+Outside of politics, M.R.
+Kukrit’s House was prolific in the arts.
 As a writer, he contributed weekly columns to his own Siam Rath newspaper, as well as authoring poetry, plays and novels.
 On stage, he championed traditional Thai culture, promoting it through the Khon Thammasat dance troupe which still thrives today.
 And on screen, he uniquely appeared in a film, Ugly American, alongside Marlon Brando.

-Set in 2 acres of grounds, the home itself consists of 5 separate one roomed elevated teak houses, connected by an open-air terrace.
+Set in 2 acres of grounds, M.R.
+Kukrit’s House itself comprises 5 separate one roomed elevated teak houses, connected by an open-air terrace.
 In a style reminiscent of the Jim Thompson House, these buildings were sourced elsewhere in Thailand, meticulously dismantled, transported and then re-assembled on site.

 Under the houses on the ground floor, there is an open dining and sitting area, guest rooms and meeting room.
 An elegant teak staircase takes you upstairs to the terrace, also open, where you”ll find a bedroom, shrine and private rest room located on either side and a pagoda overlooking the garden at one end.